-p4 configure set Replica1#db.replication=readonly p4 configure set Replica1#lbr.replication=readonly p4 user -f service
+''' p4 configure set Replica1#db.replication=readonly p4 configure set Replica1#lbr.replication=readonly '''

 Because this replica server is intended as a warm standby (failover) server, both the master server's metadata and its library of versioned depot files are being replicated.
 When the replica is running, users of the replica will be able to run commands that access both metadata and the server's library of depot files.